 TIPS, an integrated model for co-creating work place realities.

 tt100 uses a unique adjudication process to assess what drives companies that demonstrate excellence in the management of innovation and technology.
-This is based on The Da Vinci Institute’s trademarked TIPS framework – referring to the management of Technology, Innovation, People and Systems.
+This is based on The Da Vinci Institute’s trademarked TIPS framework – referring to the management of Technology, Innovation, People and Systemic Thinking.

 The Management of Technology (MoT).